RIDDLE: How Russia saved the 2023 budget

-Janis Kluge unpacks what a weakened rouble, persistent sanctions and oil price fluctuations will mean for Russia’s budgetary balancing.
+Janis Kluge unpacks what a weakened ruble, persistent sanctions and oil price fluctuations will mean for Russia’s budgetary balancing.

 The most interesting month for anyone tracking the Russian budget is always December.
 For instance, in the final month of 2022 expenditures unexpectedly jumped from RUB24 trillion ($260bn) to RUB31 trillion, completely changing the fiscal balance for the year.
 Thus it may seem risky to analyse how 2023 played out already in November.
 Even so, the overall story for the year is already clear: A weaker ruble has left Russian revenues 10% higher than planned in the original budget law for 2023.
 On the other hand, expenditures have also increased by around 10%, leading to a deficit that looks similar to the Finance Ministry’s original projection of 2% of GDP.
 At the Valdai Forum in October 2023 Putin even predicted a better outcome of 1% of GDP.